About Sky broadband

 And if network-level protection from malware isn’t enough, Sky Broadband gives you a free trial of McAfee Security Centre too.
 It lasts 12 months - but remember to cancel it when the trial is up, or you’ll be charged £3 per month from then on.

 Any broadband subscription gives you access to free Wi-Fi through The Cloud at public hotspots too, on up to six devices.
 Usage is totally unlimited, won’t cost you anything extra, and there are thousands of hotspots scattered all over the UK.
 And if you’ve got the Sky Go app, you can hook up to The Cloud and watch TV when you’re out and about.

 To find out if Sky is available where you are, use our postcode checker and take a look at your options.

 What’s good about Sky Broadband?

 - Lovely fast download speeds of 38Mb and 76Mb with fibre packages - perfect for watching TV and movies online, or for heavy users like gamers

-- Sky Fibre Unlimited packages are ideal for families, or large households with lots of people trying to use the internet at the same time
+- Sky Fibre Unlimited and Max are ideal for families, or large households with lots of people trying to use the internet at the same time

 - Widely available throughout the UK

 - Truly unlimited packages are available - no download caps, and no slowing down even at peak times